Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Introduction

 \section{Introduction}

-Quantum hardware and experiments will allow us to probe fundamental questions about the quantum world and build technologies to solve previously untractable problems.
+Quantum hardware and experiments will allow us to probe fundamental questions about the quantum world and build technologies to solve previously intractable problems.
 High fidelity readout --- inferring the initial state of a quantum system from measurements --- is a crucial subroutine required for accessing the vast information contained in these quantum systems.
-In practical schemes, such as dispersive qubit readout \cite{Oliver_2019} in quantum computing or homodyne measurement \cite{leonhardt1997measuring} in quantum optics, the quantum measurements are weak generalized measurements where the measured state evolves through small stochastic perturbations while an observer gains small amounts of information about the state.
+In practical schemes, such as dispersive qubit readout of superconducting circuits \cite{Oliver_2019}, optical readout of solid-state spin qubits \cite{TVQrosenthal2024single}, or homodyne measurement in quantum optics \cite{leonhardt1997measuring}, the quantum measurements are weak generalized measurements where the measured state evolves through small stochastic perturbations while an observer gains small amounts of information about the state.
 Furthermore, in the current Noisy Intermediate-Scale Quantum (NISQ) hardware regime, inherent dynamics and noise can lead to nontrivial evolution and loss of accessible information about the initial state.
 For readout, these effects ultimately lead to less than perfect inference of the initial state, even when going beyond filter-based methods \cite{gambetta2007protocols} and using sophisticated machine learning frameworks like reservoir computing \cite{angelatos2021reservoir}.

 In this paper, we take a step back and ask a more fundamental question: given a scheme of sequential weak measurements, how much intrinsic information does the measurement record have about the initial state?
 We want to pose this question under the ideal circumstance of knowing everything about the quantum dynamics, the measurement process, and the possibilities for the initial states.
 This way we separate out the issues of characterizing a system from the fundamental information physics and limitations of the measurement setting.
+For concreteness, we work throughout with the binary qubit state space $\{|\!\up\rangle,|\!\down\rangle\}$, for which the Holevo bound caps the information any measurement record can convey about the initial state at one bit; how closely a given measurement scheme approaches this ceiling is the central quantitative question we address.

 We study this question by two different methods, focusing on two realistic models of qubit readout.
 We first estimate the mutual information, a classical information theoretic measure \cite{ash2012information, Cover2006}, between the qubit and the measurement record.
 These estimates have error bounds with a probabilistic guarantee, and allows to study the dependence of mutual information on the number of sequential measurements.
 We also use mutual information to upper bound the accuracy \cite{meyen2016relation} of initial state recovery for any prediction scheme.
 Then, by posing the initial state readout as a supervised learning problem, we consider the accuracy of the Bayes optimal classifier, the optimal prediction scheme, and how it changes with the number of sequential measurements.